irisdma/AMI-Spoofer-Source/README.md

 - Automatically downloads AMIDEWIN tools to the temp directory
 - Spoofs a wide range of SMBIOS fields using randomized serials
-- Terminates known anti-cheat and game-related processes
+- Terminates known anticheat related processes
-- Cleans up all dropped files after spoofing
+- Cleans up all files after spoofing
-- Sets a custom console title for branding

 ---